At a glance: Super Tuesday states and delegate counts

 Delegate count: 67

-Sanders won and will pick up at least 13 delegates, with Biden and Bloomberg both getting at least five and Warren at least three.
+Sanders won the state comfortably.
+Of the 26 delegates assigned so far, Sanders had 13, Biden and Bloomberg both had five and Warren three.

-After Biden outperformed him in the South, Sanders is hoping states like Colorado will fuel a Super Tuesday advantage.
+After Biden outperformed him in the South, Sanders was hoping states like Colorado would fuel a Super Tuesday advantage.

 Delegate count: 64